 The 2014 update assesses the current status of the semiconductor industry in China and how it has changed since our previous update.
 As with our previous reports on this issue, we conducted a second-order analysis for the 2014 update.
 To accomplish this, first we reconciled data from different, incomplete and often contradictory reports from various sources.
 These sources included industry associations and third-party research firms located in Asia and the West.
 Then we analyzed the reconciled data with an eye towards filling in gaps and revealing information that was not apparent in the original source material.
 We also interviewed industry executives to obtain current views from various parts of the value chain.

 This year we found reasonable consistency between various sources about the direction and relative magnitude of the changes in China’s semiconductor market and industry.
-However there was still a noticeable variation between sources about the absolute size of the market.
+However, there was still a noticeable variation between sources about absolute size of the market.

 For our top level reporting of China’s semiconductor consumption market and production industry, we have continued to utilize the values reported by CCID Consulting.
 They provide the most comprehensive detail about China’s market and industry available and their reports are the principal source of information for Chinese policymakers.

-Our intent with this method remains to construct a more comprehensive, meaningful, and yet quantitatively based picture of the industry than is otherwise available.
+Our intent with this method remained to construct a more comprehensive, meaningful, and yet quantitatively based, picture of the industry than is otherwise available.
 Using this method, we surfaced additional findings and considered the ramifications of those findings for multinational semiconductor industry companies.